jrief/django-websocket-redis/docs/introduction.rst

 of memory and CPU resources must be brought down to a minimum.
 In this implementation, only one file descriptor is required for each open websocket connection.

-Productive webservers require a some kind of session store anyway.
+Productive webservers require some kind of session store anyway.
 This can be a memcached_ or a Redis data server.
 Therefore, such a service must run anyway and if we can choose between one of them, we shall use one with integrated message queuing support.
 When using Redis for caching and as a session store, we practically get the message queue for free.